jenkins-x/jx-docs/content/en/docs/v3/guides/config.md

 Next you can edit the `jx-requirements.yml` and add your domain:

-__NOTE__ when using jxl on GKE the `externalDNS:` value is ignored and will be deprecated.
+__NOTE__ when using jx on GKE the `externalDNS:` value is ignored and will be deprecated.
 This flag used to create cloud resources but these have now been moved outside of the boot process.

 ```yaml
 ingress: